 We have 7 large purpose-built aviaries for permanent resident owls plus 5 rehabilitation aviaries for owl casualties.

-Our biggest owl aviary was built in 2010 by a group of 32 apprentices from Western Power Distribution who spent 4 days at the Trust during their Community Project.
+Our biggest owl aviary was built in 2010 by a group of 32 apprentices from Western Power Distribution (now called NationalGrid) who spent 4 days at the Trust during their Community Project.
 This involved the building of a new aviary to replace 2 old ones that we had to demolish earlier in the year.
 A few days later 45 new resident owls arrived from a sanctuary that was being forced to close.

 Barn Owl Adoption Scheme